 Maine is the only state in the lower 48 that touches only one other state.

-aware of its beauty.
-He lived most of his life on the East Coast, however.
+and became aware of its beauty.
+He lived most of his life on the East Coast,

 Los Angeles was not as "tall" as other large cites, and sprawls for miles.
 One reason is that before 1957, there was a law against any building having more than 13 stories.
 They were afraid of earthquakes.
 City Hall, built in 1927, was the lone exception.
 This is the building that dominates the skyline in the old Dragnet and Superman TV series.
 Today, it seems quite hidden.

 According to the U.S. Geological Survey, there are 140 towns and cities in the U.S. that have the word "Christmas" in their names.

 General Motors, in 1954, became the first corporation in the U.S. to have $1 billion in net income.

 The Poinsettia plant was named after Joel Poinsett, the first U.S. ambassador to Mexico in the early 1800's.
 He "discovered" them in Mexico in 1825.